go-skynet/localai-website/content/_index.en.md

 For a list of the supported model families, see [Model compatibility]({{%relref "model-compatibility" %}}).

 In a nutshell:

 - Local, OpenAI drop-in alternative REST API.
 You own your data.
 - NO GPU required.
-NO Internet access is required either.
-Optional, GPU Acceleration is available in `llama.cpp`-compatible LLMs.
+NO Internet access is required either
+  - Optional, GPU Acceleration is available in `llama.cpp`-compatible LLMs.
 See also the [build section]({{%relref "basics/build" %}}).
+- Supports multiple models:
+  - 🗣 Text to Audio 🎺🆕
+  - 🔈 Audio to Text (Audio transcription with `whisper.cpp`)
+  - 📖 Text generation with GPTs (`llama.cpp`, `gpt4all.cpp`, ... and more)
-- Supports multiple models, Audio transcription, Text generation with GPTs, Image generation with stable diffusion.
+  - 🎨 Image generation with stable diffusion
-- Once loaded the first time, it keep models loaded in memory for faster inference
+- 🏃 Once loaded the first time, it keep models loaded in memory for faster inference
-- Doesn't shell-out, but uses C++ bindings for a faster inference and better performance.
+- ⚡ Doesn't shell-out, but uses C++ bindings for a faster inference and better performance.

 LocalAI was created by [Ettore Di Giacinto](https://github.com/mudler/) and is a community-driven project, focused on making the AI accessible to anyone.
 Any contribution, feedback and PR is welcome!

 | [ChatGPT OSS alternative](https://github.com/go-skynet/LocalAI/tree/master/examples/chatbot-ui)                                                                                                                | [Image generation](https://localai.io/api-endpoints/index.html#image-generation)                                                                                                              |
 |------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------|